Cell Phones Are A Distraction In School: Statistics and How Parents and Teachers Really Feel | SlickText

 What’s inappropriate when it comes to cell phone use at school?

 Do parents and teachers have different definitions of inappropriate cellphone use, or are teachers just more likely to catch students doing something suspicious than parents?
+Instead of outright banning cell phones, it is crucial to teach students self-discipline and responsible technology use.
 Data from two separate surveys — one of parents and one of teachers — shows a majority of parents have never caught their children doing something inappropriate, while a majority of teachers think inappropriate cellphone use is the most difficult element of bringing phones into the classroom.

 Teachers: What’s the number one challenge when it comes to smartphones in the classroom?